rchakode/oneinsight/README.md

 ---------------------------
 Here the pooling script must be operational.

-The oneInsight frontend requires a working web server.
+The oneInsight web frontend requires a working web server.
 Covering all the possible web servers is out of the scope of this guide, we'll focus on a deployment under an Apache Web server or using the Python SimpleHTTPServer module (for test purpose only).

 **Deployment under Apache**